eisgroup/kraken-rules/javascript/packages/engine/readme.dev.md

 ## Lint
 To lint project enter command in console:
-`npm run lint`
+`yarn lint`

 TSLint can fix some errors.
 To do this enter command in console:
-`npm run lint -- --fix`
+`yarn lint -- --fix`

 ## Committing
 Before commiting run this command:
-`npm run precommit` this will fix some linter issues if they are present, run linter, tests with coverage and compile typescript to javascript
+`yarn prepare` this will fix some linter issues if they are present, run linter, tests with coverage and compile typescript to javascript